LucianoXu/28-Dirac3/README.md

 - consider the case of teleportation after we have indices
 - refine the string output
 - reconsider how to deal with equivalence
+- consider parsing latex input

+Maybe we can directly use SUMEQ in rule matching?